 \subsection{Query}

 To optimize query performance, we tune the query batch size and number of concurrent batches in flight in the same manner as described in \cref{sec:dataUpload}.
+We set the query to return the 10 most similar results.
 After tuning, we test our biological query workload with Qdrant clusters of 1, 4, 8, 16, and 32 workers, utilizing the parameters discovered through tuning. \\

 \textbf{Results: } \Cref{fig:query} shows query time using a single Qdrant worker with varying parameter settings on a 1~GB subset of the data.
 We observe that increasing the batch size reduces runtime until a batch size of 16 (from \(139\,\mathrm{s}\) to \(73\,\mathrm{s}\)) before further increases yield minimal benefit.
 Similar to the results shown in \cref{tab:qdrant_upload}, the shortest runtime is observed when only two parallel query requests are allowed.
 Follow-up testing revealed that as the number of parallel batch requests increases past 2, the average time spent waiting for the result from the worker grows correspondingly.
 For example, the average per-batch call time rises from 30.7 ms with 2 concurrent requests to 76.4 ms with 4 requests, and further to 170 ms with 8 requests, suggesting that the worker's resources are saturated.
 In our distributed tests, increasing the number of workers provides little benefit until the dataset reaches at least 30~GB (see \cref{fig:query}).